macs-lab/LSDS/README.md

-# LSDS Codebase
+# [LSDS](https://arxiv.org/abs/2411.07442) Codebase (Click on the link to go to the research paper)

-This repository contains minimal code for implementing and trying out LSDS networks and algorithms.
+This repository contains minimal code for implementing and trying out Learned Slip-Detection-Severity networks and algorithms.
 The project is organized to enable easy training, evaluation, and further customization of the codebase.

 ---